 Metra’s Small Business Enterprise Program

-On June 1, 2016 Metra’s Office of Diversity & Civil Rights (ODCR) launched its Small Business Enterprise (SBE) program.
+On June 1, 2016, Metra’s Office of Diversity & Business Enterprise (ODBE) launched its Small Business Enterprise (SBE) program.
 The purpose of the SBE program is to assist small businesses and ensure they have a fair opportunity to participate on Metra projects.
 It is a set-a-side program designed to increase the number of competitively awarded contracts to small businesses, maximize contract opportunities, and minimize contract bundling.

 Metra is encouraging all small businesses that qualify to complete the SBE verification process.

-- Be an independently minority, or non-minority owned business;
+- Be a independently minority, or non-minority owned business;

 - For-profit business;